-- Pre-Arrival information: Installations and surrounding areas provide information through Military OneSource, which also provides links to military installations. - Plan My Move: The Plan My Move pages on Military OneSource simplify the moving process.
-You can create a customized calendar based on your needs and schedule and find driving directions and information about entitlements and out-of-pocket costs, schools and other local community resources. - Household Goods Lending Closet: Installations keep basic household items for you to borrow for up to 30 days to help you get settled.
-At a minimum, you'll find things like basic kitchenware, highchairs, irons, ironing boards, play pens and transformers (for overseas locations with different voltage). - Post-Move Newcomer Orientation: Provides information about your new installation, including housing, education, healthcare, and more. - Welcome Packet: Most installations provide a welcome packet that has maps (both on- and off-post) and important local contact information.
+- Pre-Arrival information: Installations and surrounding areas provide information through Milita also provides links to military installations. - Plan My Move: The Plan My Move pages on Military OneSource simplify the moving process.
+You customized calendar based on your needs and schedule and find driving directions and information entitlements and out-of-pocket costs, schools and other local community resources. - Household Goods Lending Closet: Installations keep basic household items for you to borrow for up to help you get settled.
+At a minimum, you'll find things like basic kitchenware, highchairs, irons, ironing based on transformers (for overseas locations with different voltage). - Post-Move Newcomer Orientation: Provides information about your new installation, including housing, ed healthcare, and more. - Welcome Packet: Most installations provide a welcome packet that has maps (both on- and off-post) and impolocal contact information.

-Steps for a Smooth Move
+Steps for a Smod

-- Visit Relocation Readiness at your local Army Community Services. - Make an appointment at your local transportation office. - If you plan to have another person assist you with the move and they require a power of attorney, make an appointment at legal. - Go to www.move.mil and set up your Defense Property System (DPS) account. - Schedule your move in DPS.
+- Visit Relocation Readiness at your local Army Community Services. - Make an appointment at your local transportation office. - If you plan to have another person assist you with the move and they require a power of attorney, make an appoint - Go to www.move.mil and set up your Defense Property System (DPS) account. - Schedule your move in DPS.
 (You might need to move one day before or after the date you select.
-Schedule your personal travel at least two days after your selected moving date to avoid issues.) - After selecting dates in DPS follow-up with your local transportation office. - Inventory and take pictures of high-value items before you move. - Some things should be hand-carried to your new location; keep items that won't be packed in a locked room or inside your car. - Important paperwork like medical records, car titles and insurance documents, - Items you'll need in the first week like clothing, medicines, laptops and your kids' favorite toys, - Treasured items like Family heirlooms, jewelry or signed sports memorabilia, - Check for damaged or missing items upon delivery.
+Schedule your per two days after your selected moving date to avoid issues.) - After selecting dates in DPS follow-up with your local transportation office. - Inventory and take pictures of high-value items before you move. - Some things should be hand-carried to your new location; keep items that won't be packed in a locked room or inside you - Important paperwork like medical records, car titles and insurance documents, - Items you'll need in the first week like clothing, medicines, laptops and your kids' favorite toys, - Treasured items like Family heirlooms, jewelry or signed sports memorabilia, - Check for damaged or missing items upon delivery.
 You have 75 days to file your claim for lost or damaged items.
-Contact your local transportation office for help filing a claim with your mover. - Remember packers and movers are responsible for packing and moving.
+Contact your transportation office for help filing a claim with your mover. - Remember packers and movers are responsible for packing and moving.
 They are not responsible for cleaning items.
-(Ensure that trash cans are emptied, and items are cleaned prior to moving). - Organize items ahead of the move (when unpacking movers are responsible for taking items out of the box but not organizing them).
+(Ensure that cans are emptied, and items are cleaned prior to moving). - Organize items ahead of the move (when unpacking movers are responsible for taking items out of the box but not organizing them)